emsandrews/mental-health-app/README.md

 # Work In Progress Mental Health App

-An app to track your mental health habits
+An app to track your mental health habits.

+Create and account:

+Log Your Mood:

+Track Your Mental Health Habits:

+Add New Goals:

+View Your Progress:

+Analyze Trends:

 ## Getting Started